LUCK Butterfly Strategy

 Frequently asked questions

-A butterfly on LUCK is the butterfly strategy applied to LUCK (stock).
+- A butterfly on LUCK is the butterfly strategy applied to LUCK (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With LUCK stock trading near $8.20, the strikes shown on this page are snapped to the nearest listed LUCK chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LUCK stock at $6.91 on the most recent close, the strikes shown on this page are snapped to the nearest listed LUCK chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the LUCK butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the LUCK butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current LUCK market-implied 1-standard-deviation expected move is approximately 23.05%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The LUCK market-implied 1-standard-deviation expected move in the same options snapshot is approximately 17.89%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.